aws-samples/streaming-analytics-workshop/content/getting-started/self-paced/cfn.md

 	![Lauch stack](/images/cfn-4-confirm-capabilities.png)

-It takes roughly 10 minutes until the CloudFromation template has been created successfully.
-You can already continue with the next step [Configure development environment](../../configure) while the template is still creating.
+It takes approximately 10 minutes for the stack associated with this CloudFormation template to deploy.
+You can continue with the next step [Configure development environment](../../configure) while the stack is being deployed.